agibes/practicing-bots/README.md

 the messageCreate event listener was implemented to moderate bad words in chat using the bad-words package

+the kick (member) slash command was implemented for users with adequate permissions

 Notes:

 node's fs modules (file system module) is used to read the commands directoy and identify command files